-For a patient with a walking impairment, the medical practitioner might state the number of hours spent in bed or in a wheelchair each day.
+For a patient with a walking impairment, the medical practitioner might state the number of hours spent in bed or in a wheelchair each day because of the impairment.

 For a patient with an impairment in mental functions necessary for everyday life, the medical practitioner might describe the degree to which his or her patient needs support and supervision.